alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 You must also configure your CDN to amend the HTTP requests when it forwards those requests:

-- change the HTTPS request host header from your custom domain to your app’s domain (for example, change `Host: example.com` to `Host: YOURAPP.cloudapps.digital`)
+- change the HTTPS request `Host` header from your custom domain to your app’s domain (for example, change `Host: example.com` to `Host: YOURAPP.cloudapps.digital`)

 - add a `X-Forwarded-Host` HTTP header containing your custom domain to the HTTPS request (for example `X-Forwarded-Host: example.com`)